 There Are More Selective Schools

 There are, in fact, schools that are more selective than the Ivy Leagues!
-While they are absolutely difficult to get into and selective, there are other colleges and universities that have lower acceptance rates.
+Ivy Leagues are absolutely difficult to get into and selective.
+But, there are other colleges and universities that have lower acceptance rates.
 Several others are considered “Hidden Ivies” and are comparable too.

 Compared to Other Colleges and Universities